5 Steps to Building a Highly Productive Test Automation Team

 - Ray Parker

-For those who think an effective test automation depends on simply writing codes, they might want to reconsider.
+For those who think effective test automation depends on simply writing codes, they might want to reconsider.
 Ask any best automation testing company in the industry and they’ll tell you that the success of test automation demands to build a team that is not only innovative, reliable, and disciplined, but is proficient in creating and sustaining long-term automation process.

 Get acquainted with these 5 steps to building a highly productive test automation team: